Publish your development plan data

 The date the validity of the record ends.

-A unique identifier for your development plan geography that is:
+A unique identifier for your development plan boundary that is:

 If you don't use a reference already, you will need to create one.
 This can be a short set of letters or numbers.

-This is the name of the development plan geography.
+This is the name of the development plan boundary.

 If you’re providing geometry in a GeoJSON, GML or Geopackage, use the associated geometry format.